dqops/dqo/docs/integrations/airflow/run-checks-operator.md

 - check types
 - or a combination of them.

-Run checks operators are working synchronously, so airflow will wait for the end of execution.
+Run checks operators are working synchronously, so Airflow will wait for the end of execution.
 To prevent endless execution, the operator supports a timeout parameter.

 There are 4 operators for running checks.